 August 18, 2014: A Christmas-themed iPhone ad lands Apple an Emmy for “Most Outstanding Commercial of the Year.”

-The prize-winning spot is Apple’s “Misunderstood” iPhone 5s ad, which depicts a silent teenager who won’t spend time with his family at Christmas because he’s too busy with his iPhone.
+The prize-winning spot is Apple’s “Misunderstood” iPhone 5s ad.
+It depicts a silent teenager who won’t spend time with his family at Christmas because he’s too busy with his iPhone.
 At the end of the ad, he reveals that he’s not actually being a misanthrope.
 He used his iPhone and iMovie to shoot and edit a heartwarming family montage!

-‘Misunderstood’ ad is a big hit for Apple
+‘Misunderstood’ ad becomes a big hit for Apple

 It also highlighted the growing professionalism of the iPhone camera.
 The iPhone 5s was later used to shoot a film, Tangerine, which screened at the Sundance Film Festival.
 In the years since, Apple focused on the iPhone camera as a major selling point of its devices — most notably with the critically acclaimed “Shot on iPhone” campaign.